robur-coop/albatross/README.md

 | _certificate signing request_ | |            |            | user.req        | hello.req     |

-7. **client:** client sends the signed request to the server, `albatross-provision-ca` appended the intermediate CA certificate to `hello.pem` to form the full chain.
+7. **client:** client sends the signed request to the server, `albatross-provision` appended the intermediate CA certificate to `hello.pem` to form the full chain.

 ```